codefellows/seattle-code-301n29/class-12/README.md

 # Creating and Deleting Resources

+## Retros

+- Async Await on top of .then()?

+- It should work but sometimes it doesn't...
+Developer life

+- Final Exam Debugging as in the process and not the tool

 ## Overview

 In this class, we will focus on the `C` and the `D` of the `CRUD`:`CREATE` and `DELETE`.
 We will discuss how to send a POST request and save that information in a MongoDB database and a DELETE request to remove information from the database.